Determine Screen Resolution of Device

 Frequently Asked Questions (FAQ)

-Understanding screen resolutions helps create responsive designs that work across devices.
+Understanding screen resolutions helps create responsive designs that work across various devices.
 Common resolutions include 1920x1080 (Full HD), 1366x768 (laptop), and various mobile resolutions.

 Focus on 1920x1080 (desktop), 1366x768 (laptop), 375x667 (mobile), and 768x1024 (tablet).
 However, design responsively to accommodate any screen size.